-Figure 5.
-Partnerships in FP7-ICT projects scale dependence on the public sector which is traditionally seen as risk and innovation averse.
-The small share of money co-funded is another relevant factor.
+Even when engaged in innovative practices, effort within companies is low.
+It may be that a key reason for this is the large scale dependence on the public sector which is traditionally seen as risk and innovation averse.
+The small share of money co-funded, is another relevant factor.